-Angela & Eileen, Co-founders
+Angela & Eileen, Co-founders & Directors

-Our Pod
+Our Pod (in alphabetical order)

-The project would not be possible without our amazing team, who, like a pod of dolphins, exhibit strong team spirit, enthusiasm, and selflessness
+The project would not be possible without our amazing team, who, like a pod of dolphins, exhibit strong team spirit, enthusiasm, and selflessness!

 Where would we be without this faithful pack leader, with us since the Project’s inception?!
 With over a decade of work in biodiversity research and its conservation, from marine to terrestrial habitats, Tadhg brings a wealth of knowledge necessary for the more technical parts of the project.
 Known for his witty jokes and outgoing personality, it’s safe to say that he is a fan favourite, especially with kids, parents, and teachers at our event ceremonies.
 It’s not all fun and games though, he’s often found working hard behind the scenes, multitasking in every part of the project to ensure everything (from production, events, communications) go smoothly.
 Tadhg explores all terrains, but lately he has been leading SCUBA diving projects in every corner of the world, and during these underwater expeditions he strives to find his favourite biodiversity: the John Dory and (all types of) sea turtles, both found in Irish waters.